Security camera footage shows exchange before Honolulu police shooting of Lindani Myeni

 Sabine Wang stops and looks at Myeni as he bends down to remove his shoes.

-Myeni enters the home for a brief moment, prompting Sabine Wang to pretend to make a phone call to 911 operators, and Myeni is seen exiting the home and standing in from of the door as Sabine says, “Hello, someone just break in, breaking into my house…he’s in front of our door,” she says, as Myeni stands outside.
+Myeni enters the home for a brief moment, prompting Sabine Wang to pretend to make a phone call to 911 operators, and Myeni is seen exiting the home and standing in front of the door as Sabine says, “Hello, someone just break in, breaking into my house … he’s in front of our door,” she says, as Myeni stands outside.

 Dexter can be heard saying, “we have no temple.”